kartikeybihani/AI-wizard/README.md

 This was the coolest part of the assessment.

-I did not treat this as "summarize Blake."
 I treated it as building a character bible from a person who has evolved across eras.

 Core principle:
 - Blake from early TOMS years is not the same as current Blake in the Enough era.